 To fully implement the many strategies in this plan, substantial funding will be needed.
-A full list of potential funding sources is provided in Appendix E. A sample of current federal, state, and regional funding sources that are aligned with multiple priority strategy categories are presented below.
-Changes in presidential administrations may effect the availability of some funding sources.
+A full list of potential funding sources is provided in Appendix E. A sample of current federal, state, and regional funding sources that are aligned with priority strategies are presented below.
+Given the recent federal administration change, federal funding sources may become less available.
+Therefore, regional and countywide measures may offer the most promising funding opportunities.